-All visitors are screened upon entrance to the building.
+All visitors are screened upon entrance to the building and upon exit of the building at the end of their visiting time.
 This screening may occur in the new employee vestibule entrance / exit area, in the front main visitor entrance and outside depending on the reason and time of the visit.
 The screening tool currently being used is the same tool presented in section 22 above.